 For more on how climbing can help your mental health read this article or check out our other content on mental health and mindset.
 You can also read love letters to climbing written by members of our community during the first 2020 lockdown.

 Honestly, if you’re on the fence about giving it a go then I know I’m biased but I can’t recommend it enough.
 If you’re looking for someone to try it out with because going alone feels scary, then with a very small amount of effort, you’ll find a climbing partner no doubt.
 If you really struggle just message me and I’m always keen (once things go back to normal of course).

 During non-Covid times we operate social climbing clubs at centres, but as Tom says you will very easily meet people in centres.
-It's possible to be friendly without being within 2m of others.
-So just pop along, when we reopen.
+So just pop along.

 WRITER: Tom Stabbins is a climber, accessibility advocate and TCA Black Diamond Local Hero.
 He is also involved with Bristol Inclusive Thrill Seekers.
 In non-Covid times check out their website for adventure sports activities.